Last Updated on

 Less stress may result in less shedding.

-Dry or irritated skin can cause increased shedding for two reasons.
+Dry, irritated, or itchy skin can cause increased shedding for two reasons.

 First, the skin itself has a harder time holding onto fur, so the fur falls out more easily.
 Secondly, irritated or dry skin often causes your dog to scratch and chew on themselves.
 The more your dog scratches, the more fur they will kick loose.